nycdevops/nycdevops-wiki/README.md

   * If anyone asks: Yes, we're always looking for sponsors.
   * Sponsors are on a first come, first served basis.
 First person to mark [the spreadsheet](https://docs.google.com/spreadsheets/d/1ADyrpX3PK-etBq4M_KhdLC9COet39Vuy5caeIA6OyTc/edit) is the  sponsor.

+# Speaker tips

+This is what we paste in an email to speakers:

+Sorry for the form letter style of this but... here are some notes and tips that we've found help make a successful event:

+* We ask speakers to keep the talk to about 30-40 minutes, with 20 minutes for Q&A.  Our attendees enjoy the dialog.
+* Our attendees are very technical.
+Don't hold back the technical info.
+No sales pitches.
+* The most successful presentations have at least one rehearsal in front of a live audience to give feedback.
+We recommend doing the talk for coworkers prior to the event.
+Alternatively we have volunteers that would gladly do a rehearsal with you over video chat; they give excellent feedback.
+* In the unlikely event that a problem arises and you might not be able to make the presentation, please let us know as early as possible.

+I'm super excited about the talk and look forward to seeing you in MONTH!